CompuTec/computec-docs/docs/appengine/plugins-user-guide/ct-label.md

 CTLabel plugin is related to [CompuTec Labels](/docs/labels/) and allows to use some of its options:

-- list all requests,
+- list all requests
-- list all requests based on multiple filters,
+- list all requests based on multiple filters
-- reprint a label,
+- reprint a label
-- reprint a label on a different printer,
+- reprint a label on a different printer
-- show printing details of a request,
+- show printing details of a request
-- save filters in the URL,
+- save filters in the URL
-- load filters from the URL.
+- load filters from the URL

 ---